 Toe Lengthening (Brachymetatarsia): Causes Leading To Short Toe

-Several factors may contribute to the toe shortening effect as underlined below:
+Several factors may contribute to uneven toes as underlined below:

 - Congenital (Genetic) Disorder whereby the metatarsalgrowth plate closes too early so that the bone can no longer grow while the surrounding bones grow at a normal pace, resulting in a shorter toe